 Marijuana Cryptocurrency Options for New Jersey Cannabis Businesses

-Since cannabis business operators are still having trouble using traditional banking services for their transactions due to federal legislation, many turn to marijuana-specific cryptocurrencies.
+Since New Jersey cannabis businesses are still having trouble using traditional banking services for their transactions due to federal legislation, many turn to marijuana-specific cryptocurrencies.
 Even though Bitcoin is one of the most popular, alternative coins have been developed to specifically serve the needs of the cannabis sector.

 PotCoin is one of the first cryptocurrencies for the cannabis industry.
 This crypto was designed with cannabis banking problems in mind.
 The trades are direct, allowing people to bypass banks and clearinghouses to make their transactions.
 PotCoin’s creators focused on Colorado’s cannabis legalization, installing a PotCoin automated teller machine (ATM) at a dispensary in the state.